-- 1.6 The purpose of this Agreement is to establish a legal framework and procedures for engagement in cooperative approaches including Authorization of MOs and their transfers as ITMOs based on the provisions of Article 6.2 of the Paris Agreement and on the Paris Agreement Rules related to this Article. - 1.7 In case any provisions in this Agreement conflict with the provisions set out in Article 6.2 of the Paris Agreement and/or with the Paris Agreement Rules related to this Article, the latter two shall prevail. - 1.8 Any Mitigation Activities in the Host Country, that the Buyer intends to acquire ITMOs from, will be regulated in a separate MOPA between the Buyer and Mitigation Activity Owner(s).
+- 1.6 The purpose of this Agreement is to establish the legal framework for the engagement in cooperative approaches including the Authorization of MOs and their transfers as ITMOs based on the provisions of Article 6.2 of the Paris Agreement and on the Paris Agreement Rules related to this Article. - 1.7 In case any provisions in this agreement conflict with the provisions set out in Article 6.2 of the Paris Agreement and/or with the Paris Agreement Rules related to this Article, the latter two shall prevail. - 1.8 Any Mitigation Activities in the Host Country, that the Buyer intends to acquire ITMOs from, will be regulated in a separate MOPA between the Buyer and Mitigation Activity Owner(s). - 1.9 The Agreement does not give rise to any specific ITMO transfer.
+The Agreement provides the framework for ITMO transfers, including the legal requirements when Parties decide to engage in such transfers.